jqb/confy/docs/tutorial.rst

 -----------------------

 Interpolation is an nice feature in order to make your configuration clean and as simple as possible.
-Confy uses standard python "{variable_name}" interpolation, so you don't need to learn anythink new.
+Confy uses standard python "{variable_name}" interpolation, so you don't need to learn anything new.
 Let's see simple example.